JohnChrin/Undergraduate/README.md

 ## Setup
 To run this repository of projects in its entirety, you must have an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)/s capable of supporting the execution of [Java](https://www.oracle.com/technetwork/java/javase/overview/index.html), [Python](https://www.python.org/), [C/C++](http://www.mingw.org/), [CMUCL](https://www.cons.org/cmucl/), & [SMLNJ](https://www.smlnj.org/).

-May I recommend [Eclipse](https://www.eclipse.org/) (Eclipse IDE for Java Developers, selected at installation) which if configured correctly will enable the execution of everything contained in this repository.
+May I recommend [Eclipse](https://www.eclipse.org/) (Eclipse IDE for Java Developers, selected at installation) as your IDE of choice,  which if configured correctly will enable the execution of everything contained in this repository.

+Recommended Plugins:
+* [EGit](https://marketplace.eclipse.org/content/egit-git-integration-eclipse) - Allows the linking of [Git Hub](https://github.com/) and Eclipse directly inside of the IDE.
+This will require the generation and linking of some SSH keys [Eclipse&Git-sshKeySetup.pdf](http://wiki.cns.iu.edu/spaces/flyingpdf/pdfpageexport.action?pageId=13568315).

 Required Plugins:
 * [PyDev](https://marketplace.eclipse.org/content/pydev-python-ide-eclipse) - This enables the execution of Python code.
 * [C/C++ IDE](https://marketplace.eclipse.org/content/complete-eclipse-cc-ide) - This enables the exectuion of C/C++ code.
 * [Dandelion](https://marketplace.eclipse.org/content/dandelion) - This enables the execution of CMUCL (Lisp) code.
+In order to implement this plugin with Eclipse in conjunction with Egit
 * [MLDev](https://github.com/andriusvelykis/ml-dev) - This enables the execution of SML code.
 In order to implement this plugin, you must use the Help>[Install New Software](https://stackoverflow.com/questions/31553376/eclipse-how-to-install-a-plugin-manually) button inside of Eclipse and post this link: http://andriusvelykis.github.io/ml-dev/updates/nightly/